 Benefits of the program include:

-- Gaining a workforce ready, well-rounded and marketable technical skills geared for future employment
+- Gaining well-rounded and marketable technical skills geared for future employment

 - Rapid and fixed time frame of degree completion (18 months)